-The Fund's average daily Managed Assets are determined for the purpose of calculating the management fee or the administrative fee by taking the average of all the daily determinations of total assets during a given calendar month.
+The Fund's average daily Managed Assets are determined for the purpose of calculating the management fee or the administrative fee by taking the average of all the daily determinations of Managed Assets during a given calendar month.
 The fees are payable for each calendar month as soon as practicable after the end of that month.

 The Fund will bear all expenses not specifically assumed by the Adviser incurred in the Fund's operations and the offering of its common shares.
-Expenses borne by the Fund will include, but not be limited to, the following: (i) organizational expenses; (ii) legal and audit expenses; (iii) borrowing expenses; (iv) interest; (v) taxes; (vi) governmental fees; (vii) fees, voluntary assessments and other expenses incurred in connection with membership in investment company organizations; (viii) the cost (including brokerage commissions or charges, if any) of securities purchased or sold by the Fund and any losses incurred in connection therewith; (ix) fees of custodians, transfer agents, registrars or other agents; (x) expenses of preparing share certificates; (xi) expenses relating to the redemption or repurchase of shares; (xii) expenses of registering and qualifying shares for sale under applicable federal law and maintaining such registrations and qualifications; (xiii) expenses of preparing, setting in print, printing and distributing prospectuses, proxy statements, reports, notices and dividends to stockholders; (xiv) cost of stationery; (xv) costs of stockholders and other meetings of the Fund; (xvi) compensation and expenses of the independent directors of the Fund; (xvii) the Fund's portion of premiums of any fidelity bond and other insurance covering the Fund and its officers and directors; and (xviii) the fees and other expenses of listing and maintaining the Fund's shares on the NYSE or any other national stock exchange.
+Expenses borne by the Fund will include, but not be limited to, the following: (i) organizational expenses; (ii) legal and audit expenses; (iii) borrowing expenses; (iv) interest; (v) taxes; (vi) governmental fees; (vii) fees, voluntary assessments and other expenses incurred in connection with membership in investment company organizations; (viii) the cost (including brokerage commissions and issue or transfer taxes or other charges, if any) of securities purchased or sold by the Fund and any losses incurred in connection therewith; (ix) fees of custodians, transfer agents, registrars, proxy voting services, pricing or valuation services or other agents or service providers; (x) expenses of preparing share certificates; (xi) expenses relating to the redemption or repurchase of shares; (xii) expenses of registering and qualifying shares for sale under applicable federal or state law and maintaining such registrations and qualifications; (xiii) expenses of preparing, setting in print, printing and distributing prospectuses, proxy statements, reports, notices and dividends to stockholders; (xiv) cost of stationery; (xv) costs of stockholders and other meetings of the Fund, including any expenses relating to proxy solicitation and vote tabulation; (xvi) compensation and expenses of the independent directors of the Fund and officers of the Fund who are not officers, directors or employees of the Adviser or its affiliates, if any; (xvii) the Fund's portion of premiums of any fidelity bond and other insurance covering the Fund and its officers and directors; (xviii) the fees and other expenses of listing and maintaining the Fund's shares on the NYSE or any other national stock exchange; and (xix) any extraordinary expenses (including fees and disbursements of counsel) incurred by the Fund.